Stop! Your Lease Extension in Langstone Could Be FREE

 Increase your lease and increase your Langstone property value

-It is generally considered that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 45 years remaining, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement